zoogeny/zoogeny/books/story-self/14-Chapter-8-On-The-One-draft.md

 A general mystical belief is that the world emanates from a singular unity.
 Each mystical system has a different number of levels of emanation.
 A common theme is that nature and humans are low on the chain of emanation.

 Some mystical traditions teach that there is a process by which conscious beings in the lower emanation can travel back up through to the higher levels of emanation.
 This process of transcendence continues back to the Nous and eventually to the One itself.
-Most spiritual tradition that believe in such a transcendent journey have a dogma on which rituals, behaviors, and beliefs are required to achieve this experience.
+Most spiritual traditions that believe in such a transcendent journey have a dogma on which rituals, behaviors, and beliefs are required to achieve this experience.

 Those who claim to have had transcendent experiences usually report a feeling during the experience of becoming whole and united with all existence.
 They often claim to experience feelings of bliss.

 Taoism is one spiritual tradition where the description of the Tao matches many of the descriptions of the One.
 Buddhism and Zen use similar mystical ideas to describe the enlightenment of the Buddha and the path of the bodhisattva.
-Hindu spiritualists explore similar ideas in the Upanishads.
+Hindu spiritualists explore similar ideas in the Upanishads and explicitly in Advaita Vedanta.
 They share the idea of a singular spiritual source from which all emanates.

 Abrahamic religions often permit mystical ideas.
 Islam has Sufism and mystics like Ibn 'Arabi.
 Judaism has Kabbalah and Hasidism.
 Christianity has roots in Gnosticism and mystics like Meister Eckhart.